-Dry needling is a treatment technique involving needling introduced to your skin and the soft tissue below, aiming for trigger points of your muscles (needles do not contain any substance).
+Dry needling is a treatment technique involving needling introduced to your skin and the soft tissue below, aiming for trigger points in your muscles

-Both treatments are similar, using stainless steel needles inserted into skin tissue.
-However, acupuncture is a type of traditional Chinese medicine centred on the body’s energy and meridians, transferring blood flow to alternative areas to alleviate pain rather than focus upon scientific evidence.
+Acupuncture is a type of Traditional Chinese Medicine centred on the body’s energy and meridian points, transferring blood flow to alternative areas to alleviate pain.

 What can dry needling or acupuncture help with?